Renters Have Legal Rights

 There may be lead in the paint, paint dust, toys, or dishes in your home or apartment.

 All children under 6 are tested for lead at least once a year by their doctor.
 If the test shows a high lead level, the doctor will tell the Department of Health.
 The Department of Health will come to your home and work with you and your landlord.
-If you are worried about lead poisoning, contact your child’s doctor or Infoline at 2-1-1.
+If you are worried about lead poisoning, contact your child’s doctor or 2-1-1.

 Whether you are renting or buying a home, you have the right to choose where you live.
 It is illegal for a landlord to refuse to rent to you or treat you differently because of your: